jbloomfield1/DiscoSaveEdit/README.md

 # DiscoSaveEdit
 Save Game Editor for Disco Elysium

 This is a very basic save editor.
-It will let you change the number of available skipp points, money amount, and the number of healing items for health and morale.
+It will let you change the number of available skill points, money amount, and the number of healing items for health and morale.

 Downloed the binaries from the releases section https://github.com/jbloomfield1/DiscoSaveEdit/releases/tag/Release You should probably make sure the game is not running.
 It did work fine for me while testing with DE running, but I can't promise the same for you.